-- 7.5 The Monitoring Officer will conduct a "pre-hearing process", requiring the Councillor to give their written response to the Investigating Officer's report, in order to identify what is likely to be agreed and what is likely to be in contention at the hearing. - 7.6 The Chairman of the Standards Committee may issue directions as to the manner in which the hearing will be conducted. - 7.7 The procedure for hearings is set out in Appendix 2: Hearing Procedure. - 7.8 The Investigating Officer may ask the Complainant to attend the hearing to give evidence.
-The Complainant does not otherwise have the right to speak at the hearing but they may usually attend as a member of the public.
+- 7.5 Prior to any hearing, the Monitoring Officer will (if possible in the circumstances of each complaint) conduct a "pre-hearing process", requiring the Councillor to give their written response to the Investigating Officer's report, in order to identify what is likely to be agreed and what is likely to be in contention at the hearing. - 7.6 If a Councillor does not engage with the "pre-hearing process" this will be reported to the Standards Committee prior to any hearing taking place. - 7.7 The Chairman of the Standards Committee may issue directions as to the manner in which the hearing will be conducted. - 7.8 The procedure for hearings is set out in Appendix 2: Hearing Procedure. - 7.9 The Investigating Officer may ask the Complainant to attend the hearing to give evidence.
+If the Complainant is willing to attend the hearing to give evidence, an opportunity may be granted by the Standards Committee for questions to be put to the Complainant by the Councillor or their representative.
+Questions may then also be asked by Committee members. - 7.10 The Complainant does not otherwise have the right to speak at the hearing but they may usually attend as a member of the public.